lnashier/fastly/docs/project.md

   - In memcached 1.4.2 and higher, the maximum supported object size can be configured by using the -I command-line option.
 For example, to increase the maximum object size to 5 MB: `$ memcached -I 5m`
 - App will not implement authentication and authorization.
 - App logs will be sent to stdout.
+- Library will not store 0 size content.
 - Library will not type-cast objects.
 - Library will remain agnostic to data-type of payload.
-    - Library takes slice/array of bytes and returns slice/array of bytes.
-- Library will not set expiration time means the stored items have no expiration time.
+- Library will not set expiration time that means the stored items have no expiration time.
-- Library will not store 0 size content.
 - Library will not compress content.
 - Library will keep most recent stored content.
 - Library allows resetting in order to naturally fixing of partially evicted content.